-Staff interviewed indicated they would accept a report or allegation from the inmate and provide it to their supervisor for further direction.
+Of the staff that were interviewed, all indicated that they would accept a report or allegation from the inmate and provide it to their supervisor for further direction.
 They each also reported inmates can report several different ways which includes telling a staff member, calling the PREA hotline posted throughout the facility, or telling a family member.
-Staff interviewed stated inmatescan privately report sexual abuse or sexual harassment as well; through the hotline number 6611 or through legal mail using a pre-addressed LESD envelope, formerly known as an I & I envelope.
+Staff interviewed stated inmates can privately report sexual abuse or sexual harassment as well; through the hotline number 6611 or through legal mail using a pre-addressed LESD envelope, formerly known as an I & I envelope.

-During the interview process, inmates reported they were aware of multiple ways to report incidents of sexual abuse or sexual harassment.
+Of the inmates interviewed, all reported that they were aware of multiple ways to report incidents of sexual abuse or sexual harassment.
 These included using the 6611 telephone number, contacting the IPCM, have a family member contact the institution, contacting a staff member, and using the PREA boxes throughout the facility.
 Most indicated they would tell a staff member first.

 During the on-site portion of the audit, the Auditor observed numerous different PREA posters in both English and Spanish throughout the facility.
-These posters were observed in each housing unit, common areas, main hallways, intake holding area, dining room, etc. In addition, the Auditor observed boxes with PREA in bold lettering located throughout the facility.
+These posters were observed in each housing unit, common areas, main hallways, intake holding area, dining room, visitation, etc. In addition, the Auditor observed boxes with PREA in bold lettering located in the facility.
+While interviewing mailroom staff, the Auditor was informed inmates can request and obtain envelopes which are self-addressed to the Director of LESD for inmates to provide confidential information relative to PREA utilizing the legal mail process.

 The Auditor reviewed a copy of the MOU between Securus Technologies and the ADOC.
 This contract went into effect May 15, 2019.
 The contract is to provide a comprehensive correctional communications system statewide.
+Through Securus

-Through Securus Technology the followingHotline numbers are available on every inmate telephone, twenty-four hours a day, seven days a week.
+Technology the following hotline numbers are available on every inmate telephone, twenty-four hours a day, seven days a week.